Alluxio/alluxio/docs/en/operation/Upgrade.md

 ```console
 $ ./bin/alluxio-stop.sh all
 ```
 3. Update the Alluxio client jar path for all your applications.
-For example, `Yarn`, `Spark`, `Hive` and `Presto`. eg.
-In the "YARN (MR2 Included)" section of the Cloudera Manager, in the "Configuration" tab, search for the parameter "Gateway Client Environment Advanced Configuration Snippet (Safety Valve) for hadoop-env.sh".
+For example, `Yarn`, `Spark`, `Hive` and `Presto`. eg., In the "YARN (MR2 Included)" section of the Cloudera Manager, in the "Configuration" tab, search for the parameter "Gateway Client Environment Advanced Configuration Snippet (Safety Valve) for hadoop-env.sh".
 Then add the following line to the script:
 ```console
 $ export HADOOP_CLASSPATH={{site.ALLUXIO_CLIENT_JAR_PATH}}:${HADOOP_CLASSPATH}
 ```